Mumble-SRL/MPush-Flutter/README.md

 -  `channelId`: the id of the channel
 -  `channelName`: the name for the channel
 -  `channelDescription`: the description for the channel
--  `icon`: the default icon for the notification, in the example application the icon is in the res folder as a mipmap, so it's adressed as `@mipmap/icon_notif`
+-  `icon`: the default icon for the notification, in the example application the icon is in the res folder as a mipmap, so it's adressed as `@mipmap/icon_notif`, iff the icon is a drawable use `@drawable/icon_notif`.

 ## Request a token